X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

 \subsection{Longitudinal Profile and Energy Distribution of the Electrons}

-In order to evaluate the electron's longitudinal profile $N_\text{e}(X)$ we use a template profile generated with the CORSIKA simulation framework~\cite{heck1998corsika}, following the approach of~\cite{cummings2021modeling1,cummings2021modeling2}.
+In order to evaluate the electron's longitudinal profile $N_\text{e}(X)$ we use a template profile generated with the \texttt{CORSIKA} simulation framework~\cite{heck1998corsika}, following the approach of~\cite{cummings2021modeling1,cummings2021modeling2}.
 The template (shown in Fig.~\ref{fig:longitudinal_profile}, left panel) was obtained by averaging a total of \num{1000} simulated proton-induced showers at \qty{100}{PeV}.
-For different primary energies, the template was rescaled linearly in total electron number and shifted logarithmically in the position of shower maximum.
+For different primary energies, the template was rescaled linearly in total electron number and shifted logarithmically in the position of shower maximum using the following parameterization: $\ln{\frac{E}{E_\text{c}}}$ with $E$ the energy of the primary and $E_\text{c} \sim \qty{100}{MeV}$.
 We note in passing that our simulation framework admits the use of other templates for more accurate modeling of different primary energies and/or masses.

-Slant-depths along the shower axis are assigned using the conventions of \cite{cummings2021modeling1, cummings2021modeling2} (shown in Fig.~\ref{fig:projection_diagram}).
+Slant-depths along the shower axis are assigned using the conventions of \cite{cummings2021modeling1, cummings2021modeling2} (explained also in Fig.~\ref{fig:projection_diagram}).
 Namely, the shower is developed along the line of sight from the point of atmospheric entry to a detector placed at a fixed altitude, such that the CR trajectory is fully determined by the detector height and the nadir (viewing) angle, $\theta_\text{V}$.
 Slant-depths along this axis are computed with respect to the first interaction point using the US standard atmosphere density model~\cite{atmosphere1976us}.
+For EAS induced by Earth-skimming neutrinos~\cite{Alvarez-Muniz_2018owm}, slant-depths are computed instead with respect to the point at which the $\tau$ lepton emerges from the Earth's crust.
 With these conventions, each point along the shower axis is associated with its altitude, $z$, its distance to the first interaction point, $L$, the distance to the detector, $L_\text{Det}$, and the slant-depth of the first interaction point, $X_\text{0}$.
-In the right panel of Fig~\ref{fig:longitudinal_profile} we show a few examples of the grammage-length relation for three trajectories with \qty{90}{\degree} of viewing angle as observed by a detector placed at \qty{20}{km}, \qty{25}{km}, and \qty{30}{km}.
+In the right panel of Fig.~\ref{fig:longitudinal_profile} we show a few examples of the grammage-length relation for three trajectories with \qty{90}{\degree} of viewing angle as observed by a detector placed at \qty{20}{km}, \qty{25}{km}, and \qty{30}{km}.